 Don’t get too close to the edge!

 Kilronan is the main village on Inis Mor, the largest of the Aran Islands.
 Famous for its white-sand beaches, its close proximity to nature and its abundance of bars.
-This small community gets my vote for the coolest neighbourhood in Galway.
+This small community gets my vote for the coolest neighborhood in Galway.

 Love to eat?
 Kilronan is for you!
 This small town specializes in seafood-based food culture.
 Whether you’re craving cod or mussels, you can savour fresh and delicious seafood almost every day of the year.